"The Missing Number Book, No More!"

 The tradition of number books goes back at least a century--helping children become familiarized with numbers and basic math skills well before school start.
 There are currently countless number books about themes and countries in the world—helping inform children about any number of topics, nations and cultures other than their own by also cultivating basic math skills.
 'Canada 1 2 3,' 'We All Went on Safari: A Counting Journey Through Tanzania,' 'Counting on Community,' 'Around the World in Numbers,' 'Count Me In!
 A Parade of Mexican Folk Art Numbers,' and more etc…But none about or for Palestine in English.
 Until now!

-By buying our books and spreading the word about our work, you enable us, a woman-minority owned publisher under constant attack by Israel Advocates, to make a living and have the freedom and independence to bring empowering social justice, educational books to children world-wide!
+By donating towards our future series and spreading the word about our work, you enable us, a woman-minority owned publisher under constant attack by Israel Advocates, to make a living and have the freedom and independence to bring empowering social justice, educational books to children world-wide!
 Thank you!